Metromedia: Expansion

 In 1976, similar to the more successful SFM Holiday Network of syndicated stations launched two years later, Metromedia teamed up with Ogilvy and Mather for a proposed linking of independent TV stations termed MetroNet.
 The proposed programming would consist of several Sunday night family dramas, on weeknights a half-hour serial and a gothic series similar to Dark Shadows, and on Saturdays a variety program hosted by Charo.
 The plans for MetroNet failed when advertisers balked at Metromedia's advertising rate, which was only slightly lower than the Big Three's and low national coverage, leaving for another similar operation, Operation Prime Time.
+Metromedia also invested into an affiliation deal with Paramount Television Service, but it never came to fruition.
+In 1978, Metromedia acquired stations KRLD in Dallas and KRIV-TV in Houston.
 In 1979, Metromedia Producers Corporation had also reached a deal with Bob Stewart Productions for an exclusive co-producing agreement.

 In 1982, Metromedia made its biggest broadcasting purchase when it acquired WCVB-TV in Boston for $220 million, which at the time was the largest amount ever spent on a single television station property.
 Two years later, John Kluge bought out Metromedia's shareholders and took the company private.

 Also around this time, Metromedia attempted to bring to the air a national newscast for independent stations (much as the rival Tribune Company had created Independent Network News in 1980), planned for launch in the fall of 1983.
 Unlike INN, the program was planned to be offered as a hybrid, hour-long local/national newscast, fed to affiliates by satellite as a headlines block and three other segments, which could be aired by local stations in whatever order the stations deemed alongside locally produced news content.
 Also as part of this plan, Metromedia established full news departments for KRIV in Houston and what was then KRLD-TV in Dallas (another news department was planned for WFLD in Chicago, but that department ultimately didn't launch until 1987, after the Murdoch buyout).
 Metromedia attempted to hire Charles Kuralt away from CBS News to serve as anchor.
 Kuralt chose to stay to with CBS; John Hart was also considered as an anchor, but ultimately the planned newscast never came to fruition.

+In 1983, the company expanded its foray into original scripted programming by hiring Metromedia to finance two shows rescued from cancellation, Fame and Too Close for Comfort.
+The company followed this up with Rituals, a soap opera in collaboration with Telepictures Corporation, that lasted only one season.

 In 1985, it made an attempt to revive the comedy Oh, Madeline as The Madeline Kahn Show for first-run syndication, but the deal never came to fruition.
+Also, the company was a consortium of the New Program Group, along with Gannett, Hearst Broadcasting, Storer Communications and Taft Broadcasting, who produced the show Small Wonder.